 Strategic risk refers to the risk of the current and prospective impact on earnings or capital arising from adverse business decisions, improper implementation of decisions, or lack of responsiveness to industry changes.
-According to the Annual Risk Assessment 2021, the current strategic risk is assessed as low.
+In the Annual Risk Assessment 2022, strategic risk has been upgraded from a low risk to a medium risk due to negative results following large losses in European Markets, adverse performance of invested assets and missed return on equity targets since 2019.